 Here is the formula to calculate the annual turnover rate:

 For example: If you have 100 employees at the start of the year and 150 at the end of the year and 5 employees left during that year, your annual turnover rate would be calculated as:

 Therefore, according to the calculation your annual employee turnover rate percentage is 4%.

-If you are an HR, you will be tempted to ask, so what is the best turnover rate formula that I should use?
+If you are an HR professional, you will be tempted to ask, so what is the best turnover rate formula that I should use?

 Good question!
 Depending on what you aim to measure, you can use different numbers to calculate your turnover rate.